dhmunro/dudley/README.md

 are recognized inside the quotes  For example,

     "lisp-like-variable" = f4[3]
-    "Sentence with \"spaces\" and punctuation, too!" = i8
+    "Variable name with \"spaces\" and punctuation, too!" = i8

 Needless to say, you should very much prefer names which are legal variable names in python or C or javascript.